-One of the most common method for gap filling of wooden floors involves the filling of spaces with a putty made up by mixing clear resin filler with sawdust collected during the floor sanding process.
-Because each floor has a unique colour as a result of aging, using the say dust from your floors guarantees that the gap filling mixture will have identical to your floors colour.
-This is manually applied with the help of spatula to ensure that all gaps are carefully filled and covered.
+One of the most common method for gap filling of wooden floors involves the filling of spaces with a putty made up by mixing clear solvent-based resin with sawdust collected during the floor sanding process.
+Each wooden floor has its own unique shade and colour as a result of its timber and aging.
+Using dust from the same floor guarantees the filling mixture will have a matching colour.
+The filling mix is manually applied with a wide spatula to ensure that all gaps are carefully filled and covered.

 Wood Strips (Slivers) Filling

 This method applies to original floorboards restoration, where bigger gaps may appear over time between the pine boards.
 The technique involves the use of small strips of wood (slivers) and gluing them into the gaps.
 The strip filling is used in combination with sawdust filling and at FloorWorks, we only use this method of filling for cosmetics improvement.
 We believe that large amount of slivers spoil the look of original floorboards and does not

 Please, see below examples of various floor restoration projects with gap filling...